mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 ## 8. References

-Note on References: TalentSync's design choices align with industry trends – for example, embedding AI for automated transcription and analysis is standard practice.
+Note on References: TalentSync's design choices align with industry trends – for example, embedding OpenAI o4-mini for automated transcription and analysis is standard practice.
 Research also supports using LLMs as adaptive interviewers to create realistic questioning environments.
 These references inform our feature design and help ensure TalentSync's capabilities are state-of-the-art.

-- Creating Top Hiring Intelligence Platforms with AI Models: https://www.assemblyai.com/blog/creating-top-hiring-intelligence-platforms-with-asr-nlp-and-nlu-tools
+- Creating Top Hiring Intelligence Platforms with AI Models: https://www.assemblyai.com/blog/creating-top-hiring-intelligence-platforms-with-asr-nlp-and-nlu-tools (Reference for industry practices)
 - [2410.01824] AI Conversational Interviewing: Transforming Surveys with LLMs as Adaptive Interviewers: https://arxiv.org/abs/2410.01824